-External structure that encloses at least the elements listed in Article 5.19.7 and allows their installation inside of the ERS reference volume.
+External structure that encloses at least the elements listed in Article 5.19.7 and allows their installation inside of the ERS Reference Volume (RV-PU-ERS).
 It may be composed of elements rigidly linked to form a continuous closed volume.